uwidev/life-disciplines-projects/300 Resources/Projects.md

 **All Projects should have Completion Criteria, but the Objective should come first.**

 ### Groups
 Completion Criteria should also be categorized, or at least tagged under, some broad tagline under the Tag Group `#cc/`.
-How you group your Completion Criteria, or not at all, is up to you, but for a Project with many [[Tasks]], it's important to be able to Align tasks to at least one Completion Criteria or it's corresponding Group.
+How you group your Completion Criteria, or not at all, is up to you.

+This CC Tag Group will be used to align Tasks to this group of CC.

+It would seem that grouping by systems works quite will under the context of [[Agile Project Management|Agile]].
+This assumes the Project can be decomposed into elements in a [[Systems Thinking|system]].
+For example, for [[Life Disciplines Projects]], grouping by various systems allowed for passes on one component until functional, then moved onto the others.
+There's a final CC Tag Group which is specifically for polish, which consistently and routinely links everything together and makes it presentable.

+But in the event a Project can't be decomposed, or it's blocked solely due to time (e.g. other people, government), then grouping by phases could be the better way to go.

+There are other various ways to group, do what supports the project.

 ## Alignment
 Projects should be routinely reviewed to ensure that they progress towards some [[Pillars|Pillar]] denoted under its corresponding [[Disciplines|Discipline]].
 It's suggested to do this review weekly.